chinmay2705r/chinmay2705r/README.md

 # About Me

 I am a Computer Science undergraduate who builds at the intersection of **data, machine learning, and analytical engineering**.
-My work focuses on transforming raw operational data into decisions — through rigorous exploratory analysis, interpretable predictive models, and dashboards that communicate findings with clarity.
+My work focuses on transforming raw operational data into decisions-through rigorous exploratory analysis, interpretable predictive models, and dashboards that communicate findings with clarity.
 <br/>

 <div align="center">